How can I connect my email and calendar sync with Microsoft Exchange?

-In the Exchange Server, you would need to enter the address of your Exchange server (e.g. mail.office365.com).
+In the Exchange Server, you would need to enter the address of your Exchange server (e.g. mail.yourExchangeServer.com).
 You can find this in the address bar when logging into the Outlook Web App.

 Talk to your Exchange admin

-You might need to reach out to your Exchange or IT admin for the correct connections settings.
+You might need to reach out to your Exchange or IT admin for the correct connection settings.
 They should be able to provide the proper connection information for this step.

 Here's a quick video example showing how your users can log in using advanced Exchange server information.

-If you are sure the details are correct but your login is still failing, this may be due to connection issues.
+If you're sure the details are correct but your login is still failing, this may be due to connection issues.
 Please make sure you have not entered a server name that requires VPN access.
-You can look at common authentication issues for details about other common errors.

 Sometimes the username and server details are all correct but syncing an account still fails.
 This is rare and we recommend that you first contact your exchange admin in your company.